Hunters are now allowed to hunt with crossbows. DEC established regulations on August 27, 2014 to implement provisions of the new law.

 - Junior big game hunters (age 14-15) may not use a crossbow to take a deer during the Youth Deer Hunt weekend (October 11 - 13, 2014).
 Adult mentors who accompany a junior big game hunter on the Youth Deer Hunt weekend may not possess a crossbow (or firearm) while afield on those days.

-License Requirements: Only a hunting license is needed to use a crossbow to hunt small game species.
+License Requirements: A hunting license is needed to use a crossbow to hunt small game species.
+A turkey permit is also required to hunt turkeys.
 All crossbow specifications remain in effect.

 Crossbows may be used to take the following small game species during their respective open seasons.